2013-2014

 WFP had access to a trove of beautiful and heartbreaking photography, showing the need for food around the globe, and the immense scale of their aid and outreach.

-Beyond conveying emotion, WFP needed to communicate what it had delivered over the previous year with data.
-The report would eventually include tables, graphs and an interactive world map showing all the locations visited, and benefitted, by WFP that year.
+Beyond the emotion, WFP needed hard data — what they'd actually delivered over the previous year.
+The report included tables, graphs, and an interactive world map showing every location visited and benefited by WFP that year.

 I'm proud to have contributed what I could to this wonderful cause.
 The project was managed by Lauren Parks and Aliya Karim.